 Gustave Niebaum: Sea Captain and Winemaker

-The wine trade has been a part of European civilization since the first winemakers started producing vintages.
+Wine trade has been a part of European civilization for millenniums.
 Winemaking is an involved process that requires land, time, and extensive market knowledge.
-Sometimes others involved in the trade decide to start making their own wine, like Gustave Niebaum.
-At first, a sailor, he would become one of the major vintners in early Napa Valley, and his winery would survive his death and Prohibition into the modern era.
+Occasionally, other members of the trade decide to start making their own wine, like Gustave Niebaum.
+He was first a sailor but would later become one of the major vintners in early Napa Valley.
+His winery would survive his death along with Prohibition to march into the modern era.

-Born Gustaf Ferdinand Nybom, Niebaum hailed from a Swedish-speaking family in Helsinki, Finland, in 1842.
-A port city with a long maritime tradition, Niebaum, whose father died at a young age, took to the sea.
+Born Gustaf Ferdinand Nybom, Niebaum was born into a Swedish-speaking family in Helsinki, Finland, in 1842.
+Born into a port city with a long maritime tradition, Niebaum, whose father died at a young age, took to the sea.
 His first voyage took him to Alaska, which at the time, like Finland, was a part of the Russian Empire.
 He took to sea life well, eventually becoming captain of his own vessel.

 Some of the earliest Napa Valley winegrowers were German immigrants as far back as the 1860s.
-Several of Niebaum’s employees pointed out the ideal nature of the Valley for wine growing, and, as he owned a shipping company, marketing that wine would be much easier.
+Several of Niebaum’s employees pointed out the ideal nature of the Valley for wine growing, and, as he owned a shipping company, marketing the wine would be much easier.
 In 1879, Niebaum and his wife purchased 450 acres of Napa Valley land.
-While not the first vineyard in the Valley, it was still one of the firsts.
+While not the first vineyard in the Valley, it was still one of the early vineyards.
 Their vineyard was called Inglenook, near Rutherford, California.

-Niebaum desired a winery to rival Europe’s, and his efforts in the Valley demonstrated such efforts.
-The first harvest occurred in 1882, allowing the vineyard time to grow and prepare for the winemaking.
+Niebaum desired to create a winery to rival Europe’s.
+The first harvest occurred in 1882, allowing the vineyard time to grow and prepare for winemaking.
 Still, work was to be done, as the first 80,000 gallons were stored in a spare cellar behind Captain Niebaum’s home.
-The chateau would not be completed until 1887, and by then, the wine had started to gain notoriety.
-The captain worked hard to ensure the quality not just of the wine but of its bottling and storage care before purchase.
+The chateau or winemaking facilities would not be completed until 1887, and the wine had started to gain notoriety by then.
+The captain worked hard to ensure the quality of the wine and its bottling and storage care before purchase.

 This Day in History: